MHKiT Environmental Contours

 Resource Clusters

 Often in resource characterization we want to pick a few representative sea state to run an alaysis.
 To do this with the resource data in python we reccomend using a Gaussian Mixture Model (a more generalized k-means clustering method).
-Using sckitlearn this is very straigth forward.
+Using sckitlearn this is very straight forward.
 We combine our Hm0 and Te data into an N x 2 numpy array.
 We specify our number of components (number of representative sea states) and then call the fit method on the data.
 Fianlly, using the methods means_

 and